developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 **Profiles and Plug-ins** form the basis of most DataWedge functionality.
 Profiles include all the information about how DataWedge should behave when providing scanning services for a particular application.
 Much of that information comes from Plug-ins, which determine how the data will be input, processed and output.

-Each Profile **must** contain four elements:
+Each Profile generally contains four elements:
 * **An Input Plug-in -** to determine how data will be acquired (i.e. a barcode scanner)
 * **A Process Plug-in -** to specify how the acquired data should be manipulated
 * **An Output Plug-in -** to control the passing of data to an application
 * **An Associated application -** (or activity) with which to link DataWedge actions

-When associated with an app, DataWedge can be invoked to scan and acquire the data, format or append it in a specified way, and pass it to the associated app when the app comes to the foreground.
+When associated with an app, DataWedge can be invoked to scan and acquire (input) the data, format or append (process) it in a specified way, and pass (output) it to the associated app when the app comes to the foreground.
 DataWedge also includes Profile0, which works with any application currently in the foreground and contains baseline settings that can be tailored to individual needs.
 This allows DataWedge to be used out of the box with no little or no pre-configuration required.

 >**Note: This guide describes DataWedge for Android.
 Features and usage of Windows verions may vary slightly**.